alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 That `Bind` chain is the simplest “linear pipeline” case (each step only needs the previous value).
 It's useful, but it's **not** the general case.[^acid-test]

-If you need to **reuse earlier values** (e.g., use `id` again later, or branch based on intermediate results), fluent chaining quickly becomes nested lambdas.
-In C#, LINQ query syntax is usually the most readable surface for this, and it’s directly inspired by Haskell’s `do`-notation.
+When you need to reuse earlier values, LINQ query syntax avoids nested lambdas (directly inspired by Haskell’s `do`-notation):

-Example: reuse `id` later in the workflow (signatures omitted for brevity):

 ```csharp
 Result<User, Error> result =